 ASCP has over 900 members, most of whom live in the United States.
 It is headquartered in Brentwood, Tennessee.

-The Society has three major meetings per year.
-The Fall and Spring Update on Psychopharmacology: State of the Art meetings (East and West coast) brings together a number of outstanding psychopharmacologists to speak and dialogue with meeting participants.
+The Society has one major meeting per year.
 For over 50 years, the ASCP Annual Meeting (formerly known as NCDEU) has featured emerging research in the field of psychopharmacology and brings together over 900 academic and industry investigators, research pharmacists, and clinicians.

 ASCP's official journal is The Journal of Clinical Psychiatry, with the largest circulation in psychiatry.

-ASCP invites you to learn more about our Society and programs by exploring this web site, and invites you to attend one or more of our excellent meetings.
+ASCP invites you to learn more about our society and programs by exploring the website and attending our premier Annual Meeting.

 ASCP is a proud member of the American Brain Coalition (ABC).